photo of A/Prof Amanda Gwee

 Available for student supervision

-Associate Professor Amanda Gwee MBBS FRACP DTMH PhD is the Leader of the Antimicrobials Group at the Murdoch Children's Research Institute.
-She is a general paediatrician, infectious diseases physician and clinical pharmacologist as well as the Clinical Lead of Research in the Department of General Medicine at the Royal Children’s Hospital Melbourne.
+Associate Professor Amanda Gwee MBBS FRACP DTMH PhD is the Leader of the Antimicrobials Group at Murdoch Children's Research Institute.
+She is a general paediatrician, infectious diseases physician, clinical pharmacologist, and Clinical Lead of Research in the Department of General Medicine at The Royal Children’s Hospital Melbourne.
 In addition, she is an Associate Professor in the Department of Paediatrics, at the University of Melbourne.

-Associate Professor Amanda Gwee MBBS FRACP DTMH PhD is the Leader of the Antimicrobials Group at the Murdoch Children's Research Institute.
-She is a general paediatrician, infectious diseases physician and clinical pharmacologist as well as the...
+Associate Professor Amanda Gwee MBBS FRACP DTMH PhD is the Leader of the Antimicrobials Group at Murdoch Children's Research Institute.
+She is a general paediatrician, infectious diseases physician, clinical pharmacologist, and Clinical Lead of...

-Associate Professor Amanda Gwee MBBS FRACP DTMH PhD is the Leader of the Antimicrobials Group at the Murdoch Children's Research Institute.
-She is a general paediatrician, infectious diseases physician and clinical pharmacologist as well as the Clinical Lead of Research in the Department of General Medicine at the Royal Children’s Hospital Melbourne.
+Associate Professor Amanda Gwee MBBS FRACP DTMH PhD is the Leader of the Antimicrobials Group at Murdoch Children's Research Institute.
+She is a general paediatrician, infectious diseases physician, clinical pharmacologist, and Clinical Lead of Research in the Department of General Medicine at The Royal Children’s Hospital Melbourne.
 In addition, she is an Associate Professor in the Department of Paediatrics, at the University of Melbourne.

 Top Publications